sivakumarbdu/hideTableColumn/README.md

 # hideTableColumn
-To hide the table column and get send the column hidden list(JSON) to DB
+To hide the table column and send the column hidden list(JSON) to DB using JavaScript(JS).